 Review the licensee's method to provide training of permanent and contractor personnel on safety- significant changes in procedures and recent events.
 Emphasis should be on training provided to the increased work force required for the outage.
 Discuss with plant management and the RPM.

 (f) Review training records and lesson plans, for a sampling of station and contractor crafts workers, to determine if the requirements of 10 CFR 19.12 are satisfied.
-If possible, observe portions of the general employee training (focus on thehands-on portions of the training).
+If possible, observe portions of the general employee training (focus on the ”hands-on portions” of the training).

 4. Interviews should focus on identified program deficiencies, root causes, and action plans for improving performance.
 Discuss how improvements will be implemented -- what programmatic changes are needed, how these will be accomplished, etc.